Petit Theft Criminal Defense Attorney to Fight your charge in South Florida

 We know facing petit theft charges can be overwhelming, but Rossen Law Firm is here to lend a helping (and expert) hand.

-What is a Petit Theft Crime?
+What is a Petit Theft Crime in Florida?

 Petit Theft is the lowest level of a theft charge in Florida.
 It involves a person knowingly stealing - or even attempting to steal - something that doesn’t belong to them.
 When it comes to petit theft, the value of the stolen property must be less than $750.

-CONSEQUENCES OF PETIT THEFT CRIMES
+CONSEQUENCES OF PETIT THEFT CRIMES IN FLORIDA